Gawai Dayak: Ngabang

 On the first day of June, Dayak homes are opened to guests.
 This practice is called ngabang.
 Open houses may also be organised by Dayak associations or non-government organisations.
-This will continue until the end of June where the gawai will be closed in a ngiling bidai (mat rolling up) ceremony.
+This will continue until the end of June where the Gawai Dayak will be closed in a ngiling bidai (mat rolling up) ceremony.
 When guests arrive, tuak is offered and women line up in two rows on each side of the ladder (nyambut pengabang).
 The welcoming drink (ai tiki) is followed by the thirst-quenching drink (ai aus).
 Then, when the guests are seated, further rounds of tuak as a washing drink (ai basu), profit drink (ai untong) and respect drink (ai basa) are given.
 This activity is called the watering of guests or nyibur temuai.

-Speeches are made such as the jaku ansah (sharpening speech) which introduces the guest of honor.
-The guest of honor is received with a miring offering ceremony outside the longhouse.
-Upon approaching the longhouse ladder, the guest of honor is asked to open a fort (muka kuta).
+Speeches are made such as the jaku ansah (sharpening speech) which introduces the guest of honour.
+The guest of honour is received with a miring offering ceremony outside the longhouse.
+Upon approaching the longhouse ladder, the guest of honour is asked to open a fort (muka kuta).
 This is represented by slashing a bamboo fence with a sword and a poem.
 Then, at the foot of the longhouse ladder, an animal is speared (mankan).
 In ngalu pengabang, guests led by ngajat dancers and followed by the band, process to their seats in the longhouse gallery.
 After that, a guest prayer (biau pengabang) is recited by a talented speaker like the headman or the lemambang bard while he sways holding a chicken over the heads of guests.
 Before the guests are offered foods, a special speech (muka kujuk in Iban) to open the traditional cloth covering over food containers is recited.

 After eating, the families of the longhouse are visited by guests.
 A short longhouse may have ten to thirty family rooms while moderately long may have thirty to fifty family rooms.
 A very long longhouse may have fifty to one hundred family rooms.
 It is common for Dayaks to recite and discuss their genealogy (tusut in Iban) to reinforce kinships.
 In the activity called bantil (persuaded drinking), women offer drinks to men to help them overcome shyness.
 Men traditionally reject the first offers as a sign of respect to the host.
 Women sing a traditional poem called pantun while offering tuak.
 In the activity called uti, a special guest is asked to open a coconut placed on a ceramic plate using a blunt knife without handling the coconut or breaking the plate.
 The coconut offered to be split open by ordinary guests tells of someone's heart and fate: white flesh is good and black flesh is bad.

-Pre-Gawai and Closing
+Pre-Gawai and closing

-In town areas, pre-gawai are held in May in advance of the gawai proper before the citydwellers return to their respective villages.
+In town areas, pre-Gawai are held in May in advance of the Gawai proper before the citydwellers return to their respective villages.
 Gawai ends around the end of June.
 The closing ceremony is signified by symbolically rolling back a miring ceremony mat called a bidai by each family within the longhouse.
 It is known as Ngiling Bidai among Iban Dayaks.